 Multiply your expected lifespan by 52.
 That’s it.

-Global life expectancy is around 73 years — about 3,796 weeks.
-In high-income countries it's closer to 82, or roughly 4,264 weeks.
-Whichever number is honest for you, that's the budget you're working with.
+Global life expectancy sits around 73 years, or about 3,796 weeks.
+In wealthy countries it’s closer to 82, which works out to roughly 4,264.
+Pick whichever number feels honest for you.
+That’s your budget.

 What you’ve already spent